TeemuP287/Project_fullstackskills/README.md

 MEAN Stack Task Management Application

 This is a task management application built on the MEAN (MongoDB, Express.js, Angular, Node.js) stack, allowing users to add, edit, delete, and mark tasks as completed, with a few extra features.
+The project video can be found in the Project_video folder.

 ## Client